 Security of your information

-Our processes are established conform the ISO 27001 standards, therefore we can guarantee that your data is heavily secured and this is our top priority.
-Nextgen Clearing complies with the international requirements for securing data that is handled and managed by Nextgen Clearing.
+Our processes are established to conform with ISO 27001 standards; therefore we can guarantee that your data is heavily secured and this is our top priority.
+Nextgen Clearing complies with international requirements for securing data that is handled and managed by Nextgen Clearing.
 When it comes to securing our customer data we take no shortcuts, we will always choose the most durable solution for our customers.

 ISO 27001:2013 is:

 - Manageability of data